-The four working groups consider applications and nominations for promotion and merit awards with respect to each category, i.e. teaching, research, academic citizenship and social responsiveness and will produce a score per applicant based on the guidelines for each of the categories.
+The three working groups consider applications and nominations for promotion and merit awards with respect to each category, i.e. teaching, research and social responsiveness and will produce a score per applicant based on the guidelines for each of the categories.